raulmonti/FIG/tests/parser/README.txt

 #-------------------------------------------------------------------------------
 TODO 	parametric skip whites for Parser class.
 TODO 	test suit.
-TODO 	reset parser method.
+DONE 	reset parser method.
 TODO    leak check
 TODO    Idea: parser with templates
 TODO    Idea: Build the AST in a single bunch of method like Accept or Expect,
         instead of distributing this work in between every grammar rule.
 A stack may be needed for this.
-TODO    Allow expressions as range limits.
+DONE    Allow expressions as range limits.
 TODO    Opcion para no usar sat solver.
-TODO    Clean the exceptions file.
+DONE    Clean the exceptions file.
 TODO    When discover a WARNING wrt IOSA compliance, give away some valuation
         explaining the mistake.
-TODO    Some Parser Errors report are not very nice, they look ambiguous fix
+DONE    Some Parser Errors report are not very nice, they look ambiguous fix
         them.